hugeinc/component-carousel/README.md

 Features a touch-based interface, simple API, and a very-lightweight footprint.
 It does the basics well, but that's it.
 No bloat.
 You can swipe to drag a slide yet still use CSS to control how the slide transitions will behave.
 You can also choose to change slides by using the exposed API.
-The carousel works on both desktop and mobile, and weighs in at less than 2 KB(!)
+The carousel works on both desktop and mobile, while only weighing in at 2.5 KB!

 ## Getting Started
 There is an ES6 module you may consume however you wish.
 Alternatively, you can also include the relevant scripts in your web page, and then: